gcanti/tcomb/README.md

 ### list(type, [name])

-Defines an array where all elements are of type `type`.
+Defines an array where all the elements are of type `type`.

 - `type` type of all the elements
 - `name` optional string useful for debugging